akren20/Zoo-DB-Project/README.md

 ## Contact
-If you have any questions or suggestions, please contact me at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions, please contact us at [email@example.com](mailto:email@example.com).